ImeneYAHIAOUI/MusicML/src/textx-monaco/README.md

 Check out an example of Monaco Editor in action, highlighting a syntax error in our DSL:
 ![open](https://github.com/benaissanadim/DSL-MusicML-TeamB/blob/monaco_editor/src/textx-monaco/monaco-editor.PNG)

-## Content

-The repository contains the following:

-- Client :

-- Server :

 ## Usage

 To install the necessary libraries, run the setup.sh script : ```./setup.sh ```